 3) Add your banking information, and submit.

-It can take a minute for your bank account details to save, so please wait a short while for the information to process before completing your withdraw request.
+It can take a minute for your bank account details to save, so please wait a short while for the information to process before completing your withdrawal request.

 Known bank issues

 Finally, a wire transfer can also fail if your bank does not accept wire transfers from Dapper.
-The vast majority of US banks do accept wires without issue.
-However, there is a small group of banks that have had problems receiving wire transfers.
-They are:
+The vast majority of banks based in the US, UK, and Canada do accept wires without issue.
+For further information, please refer to our guide here.

 For more information on the general Dapper withdrawal process, check out this article.